clessn/clessn-blend/README.md

 Researchers will eventually be able to make some datamarts public in order to be shared them with the community.

-Here a view of the CLESSN data platform
+Here's a view of the CLESSN data platform:
 ![Alt text](https://github.com/clessn/diagrams/blob/master/infra/data_platform_clessn.drawio.png)